Established: 1664

 Farming organically without the use of modern fertilisers and systemic chemicals and replanting with massale selection of vines and giving the wines very long ageing in barrels and then also in bottle before releasing each new vintage ensured that the wines would show their best upon release.
 Not only was it this ‘slow wine’ method of production that had appeal, but very simply these wines are among the greatest to be found in France.
 These are wines of rare breed and texture and complexity for the white Brézé (which, with age, is often compared to great white Burgundies) and also for the small 1 ha patch of very old Cabernet Franc vines located in Chacé that makes the iconic ‘Le Bourg’ red.
 Just 4000 bottles are produced of each of these 2 wines in a good year - and the demand from wine lovers around the world is enormous.

-The cellars remain the same, the exact type of oak for each cuvee remained the same, the 2014 + 2015 vintages lay resting in bottles deep underground in these very cool damp cellars waiting for release and the 2017 + 2018 vintages in barrel remain stylistically identical to the earlier vintages although these younger vintages shocked me with just how well they were showing at this early stage.
+Here the cellars remain the same, the exact type of oak for each cuvee remains the same, two vintages lay resting in bottles deep underground in these very cool damp cellars waiting for release and two vintages in barrel remain stylistically identical to the earlier vintages although these younger vintages shocked me with just how well they were showing at this early stage.
 If anything the 2017 + 2018 vintages appear to even more impressive, which is perhaps not surprising as there is little doubt that the wines at this estate have progressed and gained in clarity and depth in the last 2 decades.
 So the progress continues under new ownership who are fully committed to bio-dynamic viticulture not only at this estate but also at their other wine estates.

 In April 2019 I drove through the hillside of Brézé with Arnaud Lambert stopping beside the extremely old Chenin blanc vines of Clos Rougeard, Arnaud owns a plot beside these large 100+ year old vines, and what was notable was that the missing dead vines had now been replanted and those few rows owned by Clos Rougeard appeared absolutely immaculate.
 So yes there has been small change with replacing dead vines and no doubt other small details will be attended to all in the same spirit and care as before by the new owners who certainly do not lack the means to ensure that this iconic estate remains at the every top, not only of Saumur, but also among the greatest estates in the Loire and indeed all of France.